 NOAA does not make seasonal hurricane landfall predictions

 NOAA does not make seasonal hurricane landfall predictions.
-Hurricane landfalls are largely determined by the weather patterns in place as the hurricane approaches, which are predictable when the storm is within several days of making landfall.
+Hurricane landfalls are largely determined by the weather patterns in place as the hurricane approaches, which are only predictable when the storm is several days of making landfall.

 Nature of this Outlook and the "likely" ranges of activity